 "The lad has the psychology of a claymore," said Sid when Jocky came out to play John Lowe in the 1982 World Darts final at the Jollees Cabaret Club in Stoke-on-Trent, a tournament he prepared for by upping his quota of vodkas and cokes and ordering in extra cartons of Embassy blues.

 "Jocky's going like the Loch Ness Monster with a following wind," said Sid when the Scot was on the cusp of winning the title for the first time, the second coming seven years later in a classic grudge match with Eric Bristow.

-We're talking about Jocky again because of Jocky Wilson Said, a new documentary on his life and death airing on BBC Scotland on Wednesday.
-The film takes us to heart of the community that produced Jocky, to the people he knew there, the people who understood him and protected him when the inevitable happened and things went wrong, when darts chewed him up.
+Jocky Wilson Said, a documentary on his life and death, aired on BBC Scotland last year and took us to the heart of the community that produced Jocky, to the people he knew there, the people who understood him and protected him when the inevitable happened and things went wrong, when darts chewed him up.

 They could all see it, but were powerless to do anything about it.
 They tried.
 How they tried.
 The glare of the lights, the heat of the media, his once ordinary life turned on its head and in its place an existence he wasn't cut out for.
 From an upbringing in a children's home to a working life spent labouring, filleting fish, in the army, down the pit and out on the fields picking potatoes, to appearances on Terry Wogan and Russell Harty and spreads in the tabloid press and sponsorship deals and exhibition nights.

 Money?
 When Jocky went to the Scottish Championships in Edinburgh early in his career he had a piece of string holding up his trousers.
 He described his younger self: "A bit scruffy, no money, hardly any teeth, long hair, you know.
 I was a bit untidy an' that..."